PygameIAV2021/maze/README.md

 ## The Game

 The game follows a simple principle.
-The goal is to move your Character to  the exit (the small silver/golder Trapdoor) while evading the patrolling Skeletons.
+The goal is to move your Character to the exit (the small silver/golden Trapdoor) while evading the patrolling Skeletons.
 It is possible to pause the game at any time or to show the visited tiles.
 The player always begins in the upper left corner (quadrant II.) and the exit will be created in the lower right (quadrant IV.).
 All enemies will spawn on random tiles in every quadrant except the upper left quadrant, where the player spawns.

 ## Controls

 The Movement is controlled with W, A, S, D.
+When the SHIFT key is pressed, the player can move twice as fast.
 The game can be paused with P and can be closed by pressing ESCAPE.
 The creation of tilemarkers can be toggled with T and can be hidden by pressing M.
 When R is pressed, the view will be centered on the player and by pressing Z the automatic scrolling can be deactivated.